acidb/mobiscroll-docs/docs/react/core-concepts/cli.md

 ## Installation

-Using the node package manager (npm), the mobiscroll cli can be installed with the following command:
+Using the node package manager (npm), the Mobiscroll CLI can be installed with the following command:

 ```bash
 $ npm install -g @mobiscroll/cli